hatscode/usrlinks/README.md

 # USRLINKS - The Ultimate Username OSINT tool

 USRLINKS is a Python reconnaissance tool that checks username availability across multiple social media platforms.
-Designed for security professionals and penetration testers, it features a hacker-themed interface with bold blue styling.
+Designed for security professionals and penetration testers.
 The tool supports single username checks or bulk scanning from files, with optional Tor anonymity and CSV report generation.

-Simply install with `pip install -r requirements.txt` and run `python usrlinks.py -u username` to scan platforms like GitHub, Twitter, Instagram, Reddit and more.
+Simply install with `pip install -r requirements.txt` and run `python usrlinks.py -u username` after cloning the tool scan platforms like GitHub, Twitter, Instagram, Reddit and more.
 USRLINKS provides clear visual feedback with colored status indicators (✓ Available/✗ Taken) and preserves results for further analysis.
 The lightweight tool requires only Python 3.5+ and common libraries like requests and colorama.

 Here's how to clone and use USRLINKS, formatted for your GitHub repository: